 Crawling and indexation is a technical tricky aspect of SEO, but Cotopaxi seems to have done a nice job making sure their pages were indexable.

-- Sitemap is well organized and has few issues
+- The sitemap is well organized and has few issues

 - The site is secure